DOAJ/doaj/cms/pages/preservation/index.md

 As a scholarly community, we are pledged to eliminate the possibility that high-value resources can disappear*.
 Project JASPER aims to close the gap in preservation coverage that currently exists among open access journals.

+Any questions about JASPER can be sent to preservation@doaj.org.

 _*References_

-M. Laakso, M. Matthias, N. Jahn. _Open is not forever: A study of vanished open access journals_.
+1. M. Laakso, M. Matthias, N. Jahn. _Open is not forever: A study of vanished open access journals_.
 Journal of the Association for Information Science and Technology, Feb.
 2021. https://doi.org/10.1002/asi.24460

-J. Bosman et al. _OA Diamond Journals Study_. https://zenodo.org/record/4558704
+2. J. Bosman et al. _OA Diamond Journals Study_. https://zenodo.org/record/4558704

 ### Phase One
 Phase One of Project JASPER is a pilot project between CLOCKSS, DOAJ, Internet Archive, Keepers Registry and PKP.
 It is a scoping exercise aiming to find a solution that will reduce the number of unarchived open access journals.